 Fund your account via check deposited in any of the following ways; mail, mobile device, or Wells Fargo branch.
 Or fund your account via wire transfer or an account transfer from either Wells Fargo or another investment firm.

 You can earn interest on your uninvested cash balances via the Wells Fargo Advisor Cash Sweep Program.
 Currently, rates range from 0.25% to 0.80%.
+But we expect those to rise or decline depending on what the Federal Reserve does in the next few years.

 Also, the 7-day current yield for mutual funds is 1.65%.
 For more information, go here.